 Does fusion mean applying a non-Thai technique to local ingredients?
 Does fusion mean using non-Thai ingredients in a Thai dish?
 If so, name one Thai dish that wasn’t “fusion” at one point in history.
 Keep in mind that until the Europeans brought over chili, tomato, and papaya, we never cooked with them.
-Red curry, therefore, was once — gasp — fusion; so were many dishes which we have come to regard as classic Thai dishes.
+Red or green curry, if they had been invented that early on (they weren’t), would have been — gasp — fusion.

 Food is not a static thing.
 It evolves much like language and everything else.
 Years ago, we didn’t cook with carrots, because we didn’t have carrots.
 Now that we have and want to use carrots in some dishes, we’re committing the crime of fusion?

 Which period of history represents Thai cuisine at its peak and most authentic, then?
 At which point did Thai cuisine start to allegedly decline?
 And exactly what do we have right now?
 Thai cuisine at its worst?
 Thai cuisine that has lost its former glory?
 In which period in history was this glory found: early Sukhothai, mid-Ayutthaya, the brief respite that was Thonburi, early Rattanakosin, pre-WWII?

 Is it possible that 50 years from now, this period, which allegedly represents the corruption of Thai cuisine, will be looked upon with nostalgia as the good old days?

 What are the implications of all this?
 Honestly, I don’t really know, and I haven’t thought it through.
 I’m just in the process of eliminating the notions which I can’t support in hopes of some clarity.